itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/JavaScript/JavaScript Road.md

 ### we can pass functions to others
 ### Somtimes called partial application
 ### As apposed to this
 Giving a function fewer arguments than it expects is typically called _partial application_.
 Partially applying a function can remove a lot of boiler plate code.
-Consider what the above `allTheChildren` function would be with the uncurried `map` from lodash[note the arguments are in a different order](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch4.html#fn_note the arguments are in a different order):
+Consider what the above `allTheChildren` function would be with the uncurried `map` from lodash<span style="box-sizing: border-box; -webkit-tap-highlight-color: transparent; -webkit-font-smoothing: antialiased; font-size: 12px; line-height: 0; position: relative; vertical-align: baseline; top: -0.5em;">[note the arguments are in a different order](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch4.html#fn_note the arguments are in a different order)</span>:

     var allTheChildren = function(elements) {
       return _.map(elements, getChildren);